What are Fire Doors?

-One area that has attracted a lot of attention recently is fire doors.
+One area that has attracted a lot of attention over the years is fire doors.
 These doors are easy to install, and while there is no rule that says that every door in a residential property should be a fire door, using them in certain areas of your home could well save lives.

 What are fire doors?